Covid 19 coronavirus: National MP Michael Woodhouse on the Covid women's 'kiss and cuddle' claim

 But there was a time to protect sources, so he was not going to divulge who it was.

-Woodhouse said it seemed unlikely that the women had driven from Auckland to Wellington without any comfort stops.
+He said his information was reliable enough to ask questions about how they got their vehicle, which he said was borrowed, whether they stopped on the outskirts of Auckland, and whether they drove to Wellington without stopping for fuel or food or a toilet break.

-He said his information was reliable enough to ask questions about how they got the vehicle, whether they stopped on the outskirts of Auckland, and whether they drove to Wellington without stopping for fuel or food or a toilet break.
+It seemed unlikely that the women had driven from Auckland to Wellington without any comfort stops, he added.

-He said he wasn't defaming anyone as he didn't know who the women were.
+He wasn't defaming anyone as he didn't know who the women were, he said.

-The story that health chief Ashley Bloomfield had told may not be all that it seemed, Woodhouse said.
+The story that health chief Ashley Bloomfield had told may not be as it has been portrayed, he said.

-Woodhouse said he was not calling the women liars, but he was asking the Health Ministry to dive deeper into whether the narrative that had been provided was accurate.
+He was not calling the women liars, he said, but he was asking the Health Ministry to dive deeper into whether the narrative that had been provided was accurate.

 "I'm not saying anybody lied.
 I'm saying there needs to be a deeper analysis."